10 Tips for Handling Irate Customers Like a Pro

 An abusive customer is at a whole other level.
 No employee should be expected to put up with personal insults.
 The key to managing abusive customers is just to listen calmly and remind the customer that the use of profanity or any other abusive behavior is never acceptable.
 It is best practice to warn abusive customers at least three times before ending the conversation, with each warning increasing in directness and firmness.

 Avoid putting an irate caller on HOLD, where they may feel abandoned and out of control.
 This will only exasperate the situation and their emotions.
 Instead, manage dead air by informing the caller what you are doing while they wait.

 What about you?
 How are you feeling?

 VereQuest is a consulting firm specializing in driving and sustaining the quality of the customer's experience in the contact center environment.
-We help our clients win the loyalty of customers through a wide range of proprietary tools and techniques from coaching, e-learning, and quality monitoring to in-depth customer journey mapping.
+We help our clients win the loyalty of customers through a wide range of proprietary tools and techniques, from coaching, call center training, and quality monitoring to in-depth customer journey mapping.